 Brigham Young University-Hawaii is a private, religious school in a small town setting in Laie, Hawaii.
-Brigham Young University Hawaii was founded in 1955 and now enrolls around 2,555 students a year, including 2,555 undergrads.
-Brigham Young University Hawaii provides housing for up to 1,683 students.
-The majority of students live on campus.
-On the weekends, about 90% of students stay on-campus and participate in campus events and social life.
+Brigham Young University Hawaii was founded in 1955 and currently enrolls around 3,180 students per year year, which includes 3,180 undergraduate students.
+Brigham Young University Hawaii ensures housing for up to 1,683 students.
+Most students live in off campus housing, and 90% of students spend their weekends on campus.

-Interested in journalism or communications?
+Are you interested in journalism and communications?
 Brigham Young University Hawaii students can write for the campus newspaperor be a producer for the student-run television channel.

 Planning to play sports?
 Brigham Young University Hawaii has many options for athletes.
 See them all and learn more about life at Brigham Young University Hawaii on the Student Life page.

 |2022 Brigham Young University Hawaii Facts At-A-Glance|

 |Early Decision Acceptance Rate||ED not offered|